 - A qualification examination and a dissertation, both to be evaluated by a committee of graduate faculty assembled by the candidate and the Director of Graduate Studies in Technical Communication and Rhetoric.

-Texas Tech is proud to offer its PhD in Technical Communication and Rhetoric via distance education.
+TTU is proud to offer its PhD in TCR via distance education.
 The degree is identical to the one we have offered on-site since 1992; all degree, coursework, and exam procedures are identical to the on-site degree.
+For more information review our FAQs; see our blog, Twitter, and Facebook; and contact the TCR Director of Graduate Studies.

 - Emphasis Areas